dominion-framework/docs/_src/quick-start/quick-start.md

 More about them on [Annotations](/annotations) page.

 The final piece of a puzzle is where `/hello?` part of URL comes from.
-Controllers may (but not have to) be linked to a model.
-If it is, URLs path is taken from model's name.
+[Controllers](/controllers) may (but not have to) be linked to a models factory .
+If they are, URLs path is taken from model's name.
 In our case, controller is linked to model named `Hello`.
 What brings us to Models.

 Models are created by the factory declared in the file `factory.js`.
 ```js